apache/usergrid/sdks/ruby-on-rails/README.md

 4. Push your changes to the upstream branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-We've got 100% rspec coverage and we're looking to keep it that way!*
+We're shooting for 100% rspec coverage, so keep that in mind!
-(*Not yet, but soon)

 In order to run the tests, check out the Usergrid open source project (https://github.com/apigee/usergrid-stack), build, and launch it locally.